The Definitive 6-Step Guide to Strategy Implementation

-The first 5 steps are the absolute basics to ensure that you successfully implement your strategy.
+The first 5 steps of our guide to strategy implementation are the absolute basics to ensure that you successfully implement your strategy.
 But organizations who truly succeed are those who manage to weave strategy implementation into the fabric of their existence.
 An easy way to get started with this is to create a formal link between strategy and performance reviews.
 Nothing shows people how important strategy is more than when it impacts their reviews and potentially even their reward/remuneration.

 There are a few ways that you can do this.
 One is to invest in a performance management system that has these links built into its HR processes.
 But even if you're doing performance reviews the old-fashioned way, you can still make a point of awarding specific credit to employees who embrace strategy execution in their role and can clearly demonstrate how they've contributed.